MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 }
 ```

+You have now successfully updated the SKU properties in your app service plan description.

 ## Use GET to retrieve your app service plan

 Use the "get" HTTP method to get the description of the app service plan you just created along with its new update.
 Here is an example of the syntax: